 This obviously has not happened….

-Take away our gadgets, with our relatively blunted senses, humans can’t match the efficiency of our insect counterparts.
 But who needs antennae when we’ve got brains that can invent wrist watches and Gantt charts?

 With the human invention of modern time measurement, we enabled our species to plan and build grander and more intricate projects through our vastly improved synchronisation and management of resources.
 The invention of mechanical clocks, due to their more convenient and reliable time-keeping, effectively enabled us to pack more into every day.